Game day tips for LSU, Southern fans about traffic, security and cooling stations

 One of the most common questions that fans have is how traffic will be.

-"Expect there to be heavy traffic, expect there to be road closures because what contraflow is is that the lane of travel that goes on to the campus, we shut those lanes down, and we use those lanes as an egress so that everybody that's on campus now can use both lanes in an attempt to get off campus," Baton Rouge Police's Public Information Officer Sgt.
+"Expect there to be heavy traffic, expect there to be road closures because what contraflow is is that the lane of travel that goes on to the campus, we shut those lanes down, and we use those lanes as an egress so that everybody that's on campus now can use both lanes in an attempt to get off campus," Baton Rouge Police's Public Information Officer Lt.
 L'Jean McKneely said.

 McKneely said you can expect around one to three hours of road closures after the game.